Fifth force constraints from galaxy warps: Method

 As $w_1$ vanishes in overall-screened galaxies and is otherwise proportional to the fifth-force field $\vec{a}_5$, the first step to forward-modelling it on a galaxy-by-galaxy basis is to precisely characterise galaxies' gravitational environments.
 To do so we utilise the maps of~\cite{Desmond}, where both $\Phi_\text{ex}$ and $\vec{a}_5$ are calculated as a function of fifth-force range $\lambda_C$ at every point in space to a distance $\sim200$ Mpc. \cite{Desmond} combines the contributions from mass associated with galaxies in the 2M++ all-sky redshift survey \cite{2M++} (linked to halos by abundance matching), resolved halos in an N-body simulation hosting galaxies too faint to be observed (the effect of which is correlated with observables to model point-by-point in the real Universe), and mass distributed in linear and quasi-linear modes of the density field not captured by the halo model.
 The latter derives from the BORG algorithm~\citep{Jasche_10, Jasche_15, Jasche_Wandelt_12, Jasche_Wandelt_13, Lavaux, BORG_PM}, which propagates information from the 2M++ galaxy number density field to the current total density field and its initial conditions by means of a Bayesian likelihood framework, assuming best-fit Planck $\Lambda$CDM cosmology and marginalising over a bias model.
 The parameters forming the inputs to this calculation are drawn from probability distributions describing their possible values, so that a probability distribution is derived for $\Phi_\text{ex}$ and $\vec{a}_5$ at the position of each test galaxy rather than a single value.
 Further details on our deployment of these maps may be found in D18 secs.
 IV A-C, and the distributions of the input parameters themselves are summarised in table 1 (rows 1-4) of that paper.
 We project $\vec{a}_5$ onto the normal of each disk (on the plane of the sky) using:

-where $a_{5,\alpha}$ and $a_{5,\delta}$ are the RA and DEC components of $\vec{a}_5$ at the test point and $\theta=$ \texttt{SERSIC\_PHI} is the angle of the disk's major axis East of North on the sky.
+where $a_{5,\alpha}$ and $a_{5,\delta}$ are the right ascension (RA) and declination (DEC) components of $\vec{a}_5$ at the test point and $\theta=$ \texttt{SERSIC\_PHI} is the angle of the disk's major axis East of North on the sky.